Edoardo Mortara: 2018–19 season

-2019–2020 season
+2019–20 season

 In the 2019–2020 season, Mortara started the season well with a solid 7th place in the first race in Diriyah.
 He then narrowly missed out on the podium by finishing 4th in the second race there.
 In Santiago, bad luck hit Mortara in his qualifying lap as Robin Frijns spun in front of him that costed him his chance of superpole.
 In the race, he was forced to retire from 5th place after contact with Da Costa.

 In Mexico, he had another solid performance by claiming 8th place in the race.
 In Marrakesh, he qualified well in 5th and performed brilliantly by finishing 5th in the race after battling with Buemi and Lotterer.

-In the 6 races in Berlin after the COVID-19 pandemic, the Venturi seemed to lose its competitiveness against the manufacturer teams.
+In the six races in Berlin after the COVID-19 pandemic, the Venturi seemed to lose its competitiveness against the manufacturer teams.
 However, Mortara still finished in points in 3 of these races.

 In the end, he finished season 6 with 41 points and comprehensively outscored his teammate Felipe Massa by 41–3 points.

-2020–2021 season
+2020–21 season

 Mortara started off the season with a strong second place in race one in Diriyah.
 The next day during free practice however, he suffered a freak incident.
 After doing the practice start procedure, his car lost brake pressure, causing him to go straight into the barriers at turn 18.
 Mercedes, who supplied the Mercedes-Benz EQ powertrains to the team, were forced to sit out qualifying along with Mortara's own ROKiT Venturi Racing car.
-They later stated that an incorrect software parameter meant the rear brake system didn't activate as intended and the fail-safe did not kick in.
+They later stated that an incorrect software parameter meant the rear brake system did not activate as intended and the fail-safe did not kick in.
 Mortara was released from the hospital but opted not to partake in race 2.

 In Rome, his car refused to power up in qualifying and he was forced to start at the back of the grid in race one.
-Things didn't improve for the race and he was an early retirement with damage after hitting a slowing Sérgio Sette Câmara as the Dragon / Penske dived for the pitlane.
+Things did not improve for the race and he was an early retirement with damage after hitting a slowing Sérgio Sette Câmara as the Dragon / Penske dived for the pitlane.
 On Sunday, however, he qualified seventh and scored a solid fourth place after battling hard with Maximilian Günther's BMW.

 In the first race of the Valencia ePrix, Mortara was taken out by Lotterer in the rain and then ran out of energy as most cars did in the final stage of the race.
 On Sunday, he charged through the field to take 9th place and score another 2 points.

 In the Monaco race, all Mercedes-powered cars were not as competitive as expected.
 Mortara qualified in the midfield after his qualifying run in group 2.
 He charged his way up to 9th position until the second last corner only to be hit from behind, and thus narrowly missed out on points.